antonpetkoff/identifier-suggestion/README.md

 1. Run `pip install -r requirements/dev.txt` to install all Python package dependencies.

+### Training the model

+1. Run `./src/scripts/baseline/train.sh` from this directory with all necessary packages pre-installed.

+### Serving the model

+1. Run `./src/scripts/baseline/serve.sh` from this directory with all necessary packages pre-installed.

 ## Project Structure

 Follows the [Cookiecutter Data Science project structure](https://drivendata.github.io/cookiecutter-data-science/).